 5x Points On Lyft Rides

-Chase and Lyft have a new partnership as of 2020, and as part of that, the Sapphire Preferred earns 5x Ultimate Rewards points with Lyft.
-As of now this benefit is valid through March 2022, though I imagine it has the potential to be extended beyond that.
+As of 2020, Chase and Lyft have a partnership.
+As part of that, the Sapphire Preferred earns 5x points on Lyft rides.
+As of now, this benefit is valid through March 2022, though I imagine it has the potential to be extended beyond that.

-I value Ultimate Rewards points at 1.7 cents each, so to me that’s the equivalent of an 8.5% return on Lyft spending, which is great.
+To me that’s the equivalent of an 8.5% return on Lyft spending.

 Earn 5x points on Lyft rides with the Sapphire Preferred